COESIS-np/ComputerEngineeringPracticals/README.md

 # Computer Engineering Practical Worksheets
-This is repository for all the practical of Computer Engineering In Sagarmatha Engineering College.
+This is repository for all the programming related practical worksheets of Computer Engineering Faculty In Sagarmatha Engineering College.

 Maintained by COESIS.